chef/automate/components/docs-chef-io/content/automate/centralizing_log.md

     weight = 42
 +++

+Centralizing the log is a method to redirect your log to a separate file and save it.
+Centralizing the log in a file is always helpful if you want to transmit it to a third-party application like **Splunk** or **Logstack**.

 To check the status of the Chef Automate from deployment with channel and type, run the following command:

 ```bash